What Is Scene Reconstruction?

 Why a single image can still be useful

 A single image is never perfect, but it is often enough to produce a first-pass theory.
-You can still identify evidence, isolate anomalies, and outline the most likely explanation for how the scene came to look that way.
+You can still identify evidence, isolate anomalies, and outline a plausible explanation for how the scene came to look that way.
+The important discipline is to label that explanation as a reconstruction, not as proof of everything that happened outside the frame.

 How Probe structures the output